paulabernathy7/webdb-i-challenge/queries.md

 ## List first 10 orders ever places, descending by the order date

+SELECT \* FROM Orders order by OrderDate desc limit 10

 ## Find all customers that live in London, Madrid, or Brazil

 SELECT \* FROM Customers WHERE City IN ("Brazil", "London", "Madrid")